• Menu

 Cutaway of a retention tank, used to increase contact time (click to enlarge)

-Now that you know how to calculate your CT value, consult the charts below to find out precisely what value you’ll need to disinfect your water based on its condition and its contaminants.
-Note that a 3 log removal means 99.9% removal rate, while a 4-log removal will remove 99.99% of viruses/bacteria.
+Now that you know how to calculate your CT value, consult the charts below to determine precisely what value you’ll need to disinfect your water based on its condition and contaminants.
+Note that a 3-log removal means a 99.9% removal rate, while a 4-log removal will remove 99.99% of viruses/bacteria.

 U.S. EPA CT VALUES (mg/L x min) for the Inactivation of Giardia Cysts with Ozone at Different Temperatures and pH from 6 to 9.
 Temperature °C (°F)